macs3-project/MACS/README.rst

 as default 0 for ChIP-Seq datasets, or -1 * half of EXTSIZE together with --extsize option for detecting enriched cutting loci such as certain DNAseI-Seq datasets.
-Note, you can't set values other than 0 if format is BAMPE for paired-end data.
+Note, you can't set values other than 0 if format is BAMPE or BEDPE for paired-end data.
 Default is 0.

 Here are some examples for combining --shift and --extsize: